ransome1/sleek/README.md

   - Projects
   - Due dates
   - Start dates
+* Available contexts and projects will be suggested according to your input
 * Todos can be filtered by contexts and projects
 * Filters are sorted alphanummerically
 * Todos can be looked up using full-text search